danielharrell/SumLect2015/Lost_Idea_LA.md

 > crisis, liberal education can reaffirm its relevance and
 > purposes.

+What makes the invocation of crisis in this paragraph compelling rather than hyperbolic, I think, is that it describes a threat to liberal education that cannot be simply escaped or opposed, since the threat is finally internal rather than external.
+It is *we* who have been led to undervalue the goals of liberal studies, and *we* who suffer from a still deeper uncertainty and disorientation, affecting every field of human endeavor---the endeavor of liberal education presumably included.
+But this is also, then, what makes the paragraph paradoxical, once we reach the final sentence.
+For if disorientation indeed affects every field of human endeavor, liberal education included, then why should we believe it can *respond* to the crisis rather than merely participate in the crisis?

+if liberal education can indeed reaffirm its relevance and purposes precisely in response to this crisis, then it must have resources to protect it from total disorientation. .
+(Link internal to universal, no opposition from it.
+No esc) And there is no escape from it, if this is indeed a crisis affecting every field of human endeavor. this reflects a deeper uncertainty and disorientation in every thing we do. . . is a good example, I think, of what it means to take a threat to liberal education seriously. , for a more serious threat to liberal education thanWhat makes the account of crisis in this paragraph at all compelling, it seems to me, is that it identifies the crisis with a concrete "us" rather than some abstract "they." withI should first focus on how it takes it makes for a more serious threat than found in a headline by making it universal and internal, affecting every field of human endeavor.
+Yet note how the defense of liberal education still depends on distinguish it, presumably as a human endeavor, from the threat.
+Yet if one takes the threat seriously, why should liberal education be immune?
+(Perhaps don't raise this yet, stick to level of description.)
 This paragraph, it seems to me, distinguishes liberal education from what threatens it to the point of paradox.
 We are first asked to believe in a crisis so wide and deep that it infects every field of human endeavor with disorientation.
 Yet we are then asked to believe in the resources of liberal education to respond to this crisis, as if it were the one field of human endeavor immune from disorientation.

+(Perhaps use term "Archimedean point" for what has to be saved.
+Another
+idea: at this point, we seem to have to be already free.)

+Look up stuff on Chris Nelson's blog.

 The rest of the announcement, to my mind, only sharpens the paradox rather than resolving it: